ruimarinho/nsq-dogstatsd/README.md

 Usage of nsq_to_dogstatsd:

   -dogstatsd-address string
       <address>:<port> to connect to dogstatsd (default "127.0.0.1:8125")
   -exclude-metrics value
       exclude metrics using a regular expression pattern (can be specified multiple times) -interval duration
       interval for collecting metrics (default "none") -lookupd-http-address value
-	<address>:<port> of nsqlookupd to query nodes for
+      <address>:<port> of nsqlookupd to query nodes for (can be specified multiple times)
   -namespace string
       namespace for metrics (default "nsq") -nsqd-http-address value
-	<address>:<port> of nsqd node to query stats for
+      <address>:<port> of nsqd node to query stats for (can be specified multiple times)
   -tag value
-	add global tags (can be specified multiple times) -version
+      add global tags (can be specified multiple times) -verbose int
+      verbosity level (0-3)
+  -version
       show version information
 ```

 If both `lookupd-http-address` and `nsqd-http-address` are provided, all nsqd nodes will be used - those provided by `nsqlookupd` in addition to those defined separately by the `nsqd-http-address` flag.
 Duplicate nsqd nodes will be ignored.